victorlouie/dotfiles/README.md

 ```

 ## Ideas 🤔
-- Separate the MacOS specific files out into a difference repository
-- `stow` with directory path
+- Make a script to automate